 Being cautious will make sure you're getting the right fractionated coconut oil for your needs.

 Is it Good to Eat Fractionated Coconut Oil?

-You've come this far and you know that you can eat fractionated coconut oil in the name of MCT oil and liquid coconut oil, now the question is, is it really good for you to eat fractionated coconut oil?
+You've come this far and you know that you can ingest fractionated coconut oil in the name of MCT Oil and Liquid Coconut Oil.

 Some people have argued that fractionated coconut oil is created out of the byproducts after extracting certain compounds from coconut oil or palm kernel oil for the manufacturing of synthetic detergents, drugs and health supplements.

-It's true that fractionated coconut oil was first manufactured by re-combining caprylic and capric acids into triglycerides that are left over in the process of extracting lauric acid, myristic acid and palmitic acid for making drugs, health supplements, soaps, detergents and cosmetics etc.
+It's true that fractionated coconut oil was first manufactured by re-combining caprylic and capric acids (into triglycerides) which are left over in the process of extracting lauric acid, myristic acid and palmitic acid for making drugs, health supplements, soaps, detergents and cosmetics etc.

 But as more people learn about the health benefits of caprylic and capric acids, manufacturers begin to treat these two medium-chain fatty acids as two of the important substances for extraction, and not as byproducts anymore.

 What's more, some manufacturers have gone the extra miles these days to include lauric acid (the most powerful antimicrobial that is present in virgin coconut oil) in the making of MCT oil and liquid coconut oil.

 Adding this extra medium-chain fatty acid does pack a punch.

 It can now better protect you against a broader range of bacteria, viruses and other germs.
 It also raises the smoke point by about 10–30 degrees, depending on the quantity of lauric acid added.